And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 What does he do when that's all the media wants to talk about?

-Well, the additional thing that I added to this this action plan is that on the 19 critical issues that are affecting our company, he publishes a position paper.
+Well, the additional thing that I added to this action plan is that on the 19 critical issues that are affecting our company, he publishes a position paper.

-Go research them, be glad to talk to you about them.
+I'd be glad to talk to you about them.

-And I want to talk to you about things of substance.
+I want to talk to you about things of substance.

 I don't want to talk about burning logs that you want to throw on the table to disrupt this discussion and this election.